Menu

 Physical Education

-In Year 2, P.E will take place every Thursday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
-In their P.E lessons (games) they will focus on developing their balance, agility and co-ordination.
+In Year 2, P.E will take place every Monday so please make sure your children come to school in their full P.E kit - yellow P.E shirt with the school's logo, black joggers, shorts or leggings and their school green sweatshirt.
+In their P.E lessons (athletics) they will focus on developing their balance, agility and co-ordination.

 Please make sure that your child has their earrings removed or covered by plasters from home on this day.